KorelU/Practicing-GitHub-Pages/BasicNetworkConfiguration.md

 If the file content is "0", packet forwarding is disabled.
 To enable packet forwarding the content of the file must be "1".

-Use the following command to write overwrite the contents of te file to the value of '1':
+Use the following command to write overwrite the contents of the file to the value of '1':

 ``sudo sh -c 'echo 1 > /proc/sys/net/ipv4/ip_forward' ``